VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 <h2><a id="Page">Page Navigation Bookmarks</a></h2>

 When you want to scroll-ahead, or quickly check the top of a page, it's easy to lose time over-shooting.
 This solves that.
-[Technically these are called `Marks`, because browser bookmarks are the same as 'saved tab addreses'.]
+(And <a href="{{ site.baseurl }}/%C2%B0computers/2018/03/25/sublime-text-3-best-packages.html">SublimeBookmarks</a> does the same thing in Sublime Text 3).

 Type **u** to set a bookmark.
 This will display `Create Mark ...` as a little note at the bottom right.
 Now type any letter you want, I usually use **i**.